chen-volcano/projects-description/docs/Blog/blog.md

 ## Purpose

-This blog is mainly used to enhance my understanding of learning and for reference when I forget.
-I would be happy if my blog helped you.
+This blog primarily serves to enhance my understanding of learning and act as a reference when I forget.
+I would be delighted if my blog also proves helpful to you.

 ## Requirement
 1. Academic Integrity